howiezuo/design-system-android/README.md

-# A demo about building a implementation of Design System for Android
+# A demo about building a Design System implementation for Android